ZettaScaleLabs/zenoh-typescript/README.md

 [zenoh-pico]:https://github.com/eclipse-zenoh/zenoh-pico

 ## Running the Examples
+  TODO:
+  Our Example structure, will have a pub/sub pair in the browser periodically putting, and a pub/sub pair locally on the command line to match,
+  TODO:

   In order to run the examples, the user must:

   1. From the `./examples/web/` directory, start an instance of the web application.